 Bankruptcy can be a challenging and painful experience.
 However, it does give you the chance to start over.
 Don’t let the hurt from filing for bankruptcy keep you down.
-Use this as a way to set things right.
+Use this to set things right.
 Here is how to get back on your feet after bankruptcy.

 Rebuild Your Credit